pascalpoizat/pascalpoizat.github.io/src/_posts/2016-01-27-generating-a-page-using-personal-data.md

 The first step is to define the file(s) that will contain the information.
 This can be either JSON, YAML, or CSV files.
-For [my list of offices]({{site.url}}/offices/) I chose to use YAML files, but another part of my site, the [list of talks]({{site.url}}/talks/), uses JSON files.
+For [my list of duties]({{site.url}}/duties/) I chose to use YAML files, but another part of my site, the [list of talks]({{site.url}}/talks/), uses JSON files.
 Data files have to be put in the `_data` directory of the Jekyll tree structure.
 Sub-directories can be used to structure your set of data files.
-So here I put my data within `_data/offices`.
+So here I put my data within `_data/duties`.
-Further, we will have one file for the current offices, `currently.yml`, and another file, `before.yml`, for the old ones.
+Further, we will have one file for the current duties, `currently.yml`, and another file, `before.yml`, for the old ones.
 Here is the `currently.yml` one:
 {: .text-justify}